Click here for our Mobile Site

 Recent Changes In The Law

 Massachusetts law has changed over the years regarding the possibilities and procedures of the expungements (erasing) and sealing of criminal records.
 A motion to expunge a criminal record is a motion to essentially erase the fact that criminal charges were ever even brought in the matter.
 Its specific purpose is to redress a glaring injustice done to a defendant, when it appears from all the evidence introduced, that the defendant never should have been charged by the Commonwealth in the first place.
-Expungements or totally erasing any sign of a criminal matter is not generally possible in the Commonwealth due to a recent Supreme Judicial Court ruling in Commonwealth v.
+Expungements or totally erasing any sign of a criminal matter was not generally possible in the Commonwealth due to the Supreme Judicial Court ruling in Commonwealth v.
 Boe, 456 Mass.
 337, (March 25, 2010) which held judges cannot expunge criminal records but rather can seal records in conformity with G. L. c.
 276, § 100C.

 Why Sealing Your Record Is The Right Move

-There is no legal reason not to have your criminal record sealed so, if you can do it, sealing your record is nearly always a good idea.
-Most people will benefit from sealing convictions under §100A, or by sealing records of dismissed cases, acquittals, nolle prosequi cases, and cases where no probable cause was found, under G.L. c.
-276, §100C.
 If your record is sealed and you apply for most jobs or housing, then the sealed record will not appear on your CORI report.
 In the past, the Criminal History Systems Board (“CHSB”) would note on a CORI that the individual had at least one sealed record on file.
 However, this practice was illegal and it should no longer happen.
 The CORI should contain no indication that there are sealed records.
 If an individual has had the entire record sealed, the CHSB should send a report that says there are “no adult criminal records on file.”
 Sealing your criminal record will not arouse suspicion or create a “red flag,” since nobody except the police, law enforcement agencies, certain other government agencies, and a very few employers will be able to tell that there are sealed records on file.

 Massachusetts Laws: